Twilight Zone: The Movie

 The third sequence, directed by Joe Dante, is an adaptation of “It’s a Good Life.”
 When Helen Foley (Kathleen Quinlan) accidentally bumps her car into the bicycle of Anthony, she offers to drive him home to his family.
 Upon her arrival, the family (Kevin McCarthy and others) ask her to join them for dinner.
 Cartoons are playing throughout the entire house.
 She soon realizes that there are very strange things happening at the house, and that the boy who brought her there may be the reason why.

-Twilight Zone: The Movie is a noble attempt, but it is one of the most uneven anthology films from the Eighties.
+Twilight Zone: The Movie is a noble attempt, but it is one of the more uneven anthology films from the Eighties.
 The film itself had the specter of a horrible helicopter accident that may have doomed the project from the start.
-In a terrible turn of events, actor Vic Morrow and two children perished in the accident.
+In a terrible turn of events, actor Vic Morrow and two children perished when a helicopter stunt went horribly wrong.
 I can’t imagine how difficult it must have been to push forward after the death of one of the principal actors in the film.
 The good news is that the third and fourth segment of the film are fantastic and largely redeem the film.
 The bad news is that the first and second segment don’t quite work.

 The first segment by Landis never could have worked as an opener to an anthology film.
 It could have worked as a standalone episode of a show, but it is just way too dreary to open the film.
 Out of all of the amazing Twilight Zone stories, I have no idea why this was the chosen direction for a narrative.
 Also – if you have children that you don’t want to learn every racist term, avoid this segment completely.
-I love John Landis as a director, and I hate that after all his hard work and the tragedy the resulting segment is still not great.
+I love John Landis as a director, and I hate that after all his hard work and the tragedy that occurred, the resulting segment was still pretty weak.

 If you skip to the latter half of the film, you will see what this film could have been.
-The Joe Dante directed segment is so much fun.
-Utilizing character actors like Kevin McCarthy and William Schalle, this segment is great.
-Kathleen Quinlan and Jeremy Licht are both perfect in their roles.
-It’s weird and likely to scare children and a lot of fun the way that a great Twilight Zone episode should feel.
+The Joe Dante directed segment is great.
+Utilizing character actors like Kevin McCarthy and William Schalle, this segment is very well crafted.
+It’s weird and likely to scare children and still a lot of fun in the way that a great Twilight Zone episode should feel.
 It would be the best segment in the film, but the final segment by George Miller is even better.
-“Terror at 20,000 Feet” is one of the best remembered episodes from The Twilight Zone, but it is delivered so perfectly that it breathes new life into it.
-John Lithgow is such a great actor and he steals the entire movie.
+“Terror at 20,000 Feet” is one of the best remembered episodes from The Twilight Zone, but it is reworked so perfectly that it breathes new life into it.
+John Lithgow is a great actor and he steals the entire movie in his moments onscreen with a very loud and neurotic performance.

-My recommendation on this film would be that it is worth a rental, but the latter two segments are the two that really work.
+My recommendation on this film would be that it is worth a rental, but I am not convinced that the picture works as a whole.
+For completists of the series, or of the directors involved, the latter two segments are the two that really work.

 Overall – 3/5